dark-comet/cogwheel/README.md

 ## Getting Started
 Architecturally, the project consists of two layers:
-- `cogwheel-core` is the low-level module that defines the data transfer objects (DTOs) and the core network infrastructure to interface with Discord's REST and Gateway APIs.
+- `core` is the low-level module that defines the data transfer objects (DTOs) and the core network infrastructure to interface with Discord's REST and Gateway APIs.
-- `cogwheel-framework` builds on top of `cogwheel-core`, providing a set of opinionated, high-level, domain-driven language constructs.
+- `framework` builds on top of `core`, providing a set of opinionated, high-level, domain-driven language constructs.

-In most cases, `cogwheel-framework` is the recommended dependency to quickly get started with building your bot.
-Use `cogwheel-core` only if you want to provide a different set of high level constructs, without repeating the dry work of repeating low-level infrastructure.
+In most cases, `framework` is the recommended dependency to quickly get started with building your bot.
+Use `core` only if you want to provide a different set of high level constructs, without repeating the dry work of repeating low-level infrastructure.